 The yellow engine protection light remains off with proper oil pressure and under normal operating temperatures.
 If the light turns on, the engine protection system will stop the engine.
-Check for proper oil and coolant levels and add oil and/or coolant if necessary.
+Check for proper oil level and add oil if necessary.
 Check for loose or disconnected leads at the oil pressure sender located on the engine.
 The light will remain on when the engine has been shut down due to low oil pressure or over-temperature condition.